-Hunger and Thirst may be the literary event of 2000.
-Fifty years ago, when he was 23 years old and living in New York City, Richard Matheson wrote his first novel Hunger and Thirst, a massive 750+ manuscript pages.
+Hunger and Thirst may been the literary event of 2000.
+Fifty years ago, when he was 23 years old and living in New York City, Richard Matheson wrote his first novel, Hunger and Thirst, a massive 750+ manuscript pages.
 His then agent told him it was unpublishable due to its length and Matheson put it away and moved to California.
 The rest is genre history.
 Had this novel been published Matheson feels his writing career may have taken a far different turn.
-He’s kept the novel in a drawer for 50 years and only recently read it over again, felt it powerful and offered it to Gauntlet as a signed limited.
+He’s kept the novel in a drawer for 50 years before reading it over again.
+Matheson felt it powerful and offered it to Gauntlet as a signed limited.
 It’s a fabulous read and may not be published in ANY other form, due to its length.

 Matheson also provides a lengthy introduction explaining why this book has sat for as long as it has, as well as discussing several other aborted projects including two proposed books that were to be 2000 pages apiece.
 Wonderful insight for any Matheson fan.

 Hunger and Thirst is the story of a man shot in an aborted robbery who wakes up to find himself paralyzed.
 The book flashes back to his sordid past as he hopes to be rescued to be given a chance at redemption.